home-assistant/home-assistant.io/source/_integrations/roku.markdown

 ## Content Deeplinking

-The `media_player.play_media` service may be used to deep link to content within an qpplication.
+The `media_player.play_media` service may be used to deep link to content within an application.

 | Service data attribute | Optional | Description | Example |
 | ---------------------- | -------- | ----------- | ------- |